wp-plugins/mashsharer/readme.txt

 **Full SEO third party plugin support**
 Mashshare integrates with [All in One SEO Pack](http://wordpress.org/plugins/all-in-one-seo-pack/) and [WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/).

+** GitHub **
+Follow the development and improve Mashshare.
+You find us on GitHub at: https://github.com/mashshare/Mashshare

 = How does it work? =